 You apply for a job and come to an interview because you believe you have the necessary skills or experience to fill up the position.
 If your sex, age, religion, nationality, race, or marital status won’t affect the quality of your work (e.g. the role for a bathroom attendant in a female’s restroom will require someone of the same sex), then your employer isn’t allowed to ask questions about these.

 While some of these can be fairly obvious at a glance (e.g. you can tell if a person is young or old, black or white, or even married by a ring on their finger), an employer cannot make decisions based on those factors.
 As an employee, however, you can choose to give this information voluntarily, but if you don’t feel comfortable answering the question, you have the right to refuse.

 However, most HR departments and seasoned employers know these are illegal questions, so you don’t have to worry.
 Expect interview questions to focus on your capabilities for the position, your work ethic, and how well you can work on your own or with a team.

 Should they?
 Yes.

 Dehydration can lead to fatigue, loss of concentration, headaches, and in some cases is the cause of low blood pressure.
-The Occupational Safety and Health Administration requires businesses to provide a safe and healthy working environment, so your employer, regardless of your business’ nature, must provide clean drinking water enough for everyone in the company, as well as a sink for everyone’s use.
+The Occupational Safety and Health Administration requires businesses to provide a safe and healthy working environment, so, as work perks, your employer, regardless of your business’ nature, must provide clean drinking water enough for everyone in the company, as well as a sink for everyone’s use.